vica781/Rock_Paper_Scissors_Lizard_Spock_PP2/README.md

 ## **USER STORIES**
-### CURRENT USER GOALS

-###  <ins>First Time Visitor Goals</ins>
+###  <ins>First Time Visitor Goals<ins>

    Idealy, as a new user I want to be able to:
-1. Experience easy and intuitive navigation through the site and access the information required.
-2. Have the ability to navigate to content or retrieve previous viewed information within a small number of steps.
-3. Experiense relevant and attractive content acompanied by the colour schemes compatible the content.
-4. Get a source of reliable and accurate information about amber.
-5. Learn about the beauty and value of amber, and its unique properties and characteristics.
-6. Discover the various uses of amber in different industries, art and jewellery.
-7. Get inspired by the beauty of amber and nature.
-8. Find ideas for amber gifts, office or home decorative and practical items.
-9. Have access to contact points in case of any queries or to communicate for any reason.
-10. Learn about the significance of Kaliningrad Region of Russia in the global amber market.
-11. Understand the importance of amber in the fields of arts, crafts, science and geology.
+1. As a first time visitor, I want to understand the purpose of the site and learn about the game Rock Paper Scissors Lizard Spock.
+2. As a first time visitor, I want to be able to navigate the website easily, find the game rules and instructions, and be able to start playing the game without any difficulties.
+3. As a first time visitor, I want to enjoy the calming and destressing elements of the website, like the serene nature backgrounds and soothing classical music.
+4. As a first time visitor, I want to explore the About page and learn more about the history, philosophy, educational aspects, logical components, tactical strategies of the game, and interesting facts about the game.
+5. As a first time visitor, I want to be able to provide feedback or ask for help in case I need any, either through forums, comments, or social media links, sharing my experience or strategies in playing the game.

-  ### <ins>Returning Visitor Goals</ins>
+  ### <ins>Returning Visitor Goals<ins>

-   As a current user I want to be able to:
+   As a current/returning user I want to be able to:
-1. Discover the various uses of amber in different industries, art and jewellery
-2. Understand the unique characteristics of amber and learn about rare types
-3. Gain inspiration from the beauty of amber and nature
-4. Get ideas for amber gifts, office or home decorative and practical items
-5. Get a source of reliable and accurate information about amber
-6. I would like to experience easy and intuitive navigation through the site and access the information I require.
-7. I would like to be able easily navigate to content or retrieve my steps to information I have previously viewed within a small number of steps.
-8. Also, as a current user, I would appreciate ability of contact points in case I have queries or want to communicate for any reason.
+1. As a returning visitor, I want to be able to play the Rock Paper Scissors Lizard Spock game quickly, without needing to go through lengthy processes or instructions.
+2. As a returning visitor, I want to see new elements or updates in the game, including new nature backgrounds and classical music to keep my experience fresh and enjoyable.
+3. As a returning visitor, I want to find new, fascinating facts, insights, or resources on the About page that enhance my understanding and appreciation of the game.
+4. As a returning visitor, I want a consistent, user-friendly interface where I can easily navigate to my desired sections.
+5. As a returning visitor, I want to engage more with the community, either through forums, comments, or social media links, sharing my experience or strategies in playing the game.

 ##  **FEATURES**